 But what does this all mean living with us?

 A little party never killed nobody?
 Well…

 Sorry, but there are no parties at your dormitory allowed.
 A lot of people having fun in interior spaces?
 Without the 3-Gs (vaccinated, tested or recovered) still not a good idea.
 Physical distancing it is, but you can be social after all.
 Meet in small(er) groups and in big (enough) rooms.
 Taking the gatherings outside is a plus.

 House guests?
 Alright.

 Oh, everybody loves coming together in the kitchen.
 We get it.
 With 3-G it's easier.
-Open windows frequently, keep your distance, wear a mask, wash your dishes after eating and put it away (were it belongs).
+Open windows frequently, keep your distance, wash your dishes after eating and put it away (were it belongs).
 Sounds boring, right?
 But: 1. nobody is furious about your dirty dishes, 2. fresh air is healthy af and 3. you collect good karma points.

 The fitness rooms are open, yeah.
 It's defined how many people can use the gym at the same time.
 To use them, you have to be vaccinated, tested or recovered.
 Disinfect the gym equipment after using it - you can do it.